This man’s beliefs, his fight, serve as another reminder that only people matter, not things, and certainly not ego. Only humanity.

 As a child I recall learning that this man was a great leader for black rights in America.
 As a child I did not understand the full role which Dr King encompassed.
 As an adult I re-visited the history.
 I read Dr Kings work, and it changed me.

-It turns out that Dr King was not a “black rights leader”, he was a civil rights leader.
+It turns out that Dr King was not a “black rights leader” as I understood him to be as a child, he was a civil rights leader.
 In his time, it was black America that was being repressed and segregated.
 If Dr King were alive today he’d still be fighting that fight, as black America is still being repressed and segregated (albeit a much lesser degree).
 Ah, but I have no doubt he’d be also fighting for woman’s rights, LBGTQ rights, and Muslim rights.

 You see, Dr King was not driven by his love for black America, or a hate for white America, but by a love for ALL of mankind.
 And through this love his method of fighting was passive resistance.
 Passive resistance is a method I believe in very deeply.
 It is a method of resistance that must stem from love, not hate.
 It requires great strength of character.
 And more importantly, it requires that we put our cause, our purpose before ourselves.
 Let me repeat that.
 It requires that we but our cause before ourselves.
 THAT is what makes a leader.
 It is also the reason we haven’t seen any in a very long time.
 A leader is willing to sacrifice all for their cause/purpose.